-Mitt Romney Joins March In D.C., Says ‘We Need To Stand Up And Say That Black Lives Matter’
+Mitt Romney Joins March In DC, Says ‘We Need To Stand Up And Say That Black Lives Matter’

 — Mitt Romney (@MittRomney) June 7, 2020

-Back in 2018, after reports that Trump referred to African nation as “sh*thole countries,” Romney issued a statement rebuking Trump.
-The statement was sent on Martin Luther King Jr. Day and invoked the memory of the Civil Rights movement leader.
+Back in 2018, after reports that Trump referred to some African nation as “sh*thole countries,” Romney issued a statement rebuking Trump.
+The statement was sent on Martin Luther King Jr. Day and invoked the memory of the civil rights movement leader.

 “The poverty of an aspiring immigrant’s nation of origin is as irrelevant as their race.
 The sentiment attributed to POTUS is inconsistent w/ America’s history and antithetical to American values,” Romney tweeted.
 “May our memory of Dr. King buoy our hope for unity, greatness, & ‘charity for all.'”